-In cases where it is proposed to enforce the Decree, the Housing Services Manager shall prepare a report for the next scheduled Board of Management meeting detailing the circumstances of the case in the format prescribed for such reports and recommending that Decree shall be enforced.
+In cases where it is proposed to enforce the Decree, the Senior Housing Services Officer or the Director of Housing Services shall prepare a report for the next scheduled Board of Management meeting detailing the circumstances of the case in the format prescribed for such reports and recommending that Decree shall be enforced.
 Decree may only be enforced with the express approval of the Board of Management.

-Where approval is granted, the Housing Services Manager shall advise the Housing Services Officer to instruct the Sherriff Officers to complete the eviction with minimum possible delay.
-The Housing Services Manager may decide to cancel a programmed eviction where sums are paid in full, even at the last moment.
+Where approval is granted, the Senior Housing Services Officer or the Director of Housing Services shall advise the Housing Services Officer to instruct the Sherriff Officers to complete the eviction with minimum possible delay.
+The Director of Housing Services may decide to cancel a programmed eviction where sums are paid in full, even at the last moment.

-On the appointed date for an eviction, two members of Housing Services staff will attend the property with the Sheriff's Officer(s) and a joiner.
+On the appointed date for an eviction, two members of Housing Services staff will attend the property with the Sheriff Officer(s) and a joiner.
 If felt to be necessary, the Police should be advised.
-The Sheriff's Officers shall complete the eviction in accordance with due process and the Association staff shall enter the property.
+The Sheriff Officers shall complete the eviction in accordance with due process and the Association staff shall enter the property.
 If the tenant is present, a forwarding address and arrangement for payment of outstanding sums due will be sought and appropriate advice given.
 The joiner shall change the locks of the property and any additional measures felt to be necessary such as security screens will be carried out.